Financial-Times/x-dash/packages/x-handlebars/readme.md

 Installed packages will be loaded from the `@financial-times` scope and are specified using the `package` argument.

-Local modules are resolved relative to the project root and are specified using the `local` argument.
+Local modules are resolved relative to the configured base directory and are specified using the `local` argument.

 If a module has multiple named exports then the specific property to use may be specified with the `component` argument.